vic-ma/howtodismantle.github.io/_posts/2025-02-13-Elevate-Your-Workflow-Building-a-Next-Gen-Continuous-Improvement-Board-with-Office-365-ToDo.md

 ![image](/assets/2025-02-13/040.png)

-In the list item editor we choose the attributes to be displayed. in our case it's only the title and the due date.
-Also we place a button on the item for the user to set a list item to "done".
+In the list item editor we choose the attributes to be displayed.
+In our case, we only add the title and the due date.
+We also place a button on the item that lets the user set a list item to `done`.

 ![image](/assets/2025-02-13/050.png)

-Let's look behind the code of the "done" button.
-Within the building blocks there are several blocks availabe to manipulate To Do list items.
-In our case we just set "Task completed" to true.
+Let's look behind the code of the **Done** button.
+In Building Blocks, there are several blocks that manipulate To Do list items.
+In our case, we set "task completed" to true.

 The ID of the task is accessible from the menu.
 It refers to the current instance of the styled list item.
-So literally we just need to connect those two blocks and combine it to one single command, followed by a refresh of the list.
+So we need to connect those two blocks and combine it to a single command, followed by a refresh of the list.

 ![image](/assets/2025-02-13/060.png)

 ## Create a new task

-To let the user create a new task, we just build a new screen and let the user jump to that new screen.
+To let the user create a new task, we build a new screen and let the user jump to that screen.

 ![image](/assets/2025-02-13/070.png)

-The screen offers a text boxes for the title, description and due date of the new task.
+The screen has text boxes for the title, description, and due date of the new task.

 ![image](/assets/2025-02-13/080.png)

-Let's jump into the Building Blocks of the "Create Task" command button.
-We just call another function that is offered by the To Do data source.
-After the creation of the task we refresh the data source and jump back to the overview screen.
+Let's jump into the Building Blocks of the **Create Task** command button.
+The button calls a function that is offered by the To Do data source.
+After the creation of the task, we refresh the data source and jump back to the overview screen.

 ![image](/assets/2025-02-13/090.png)

-## result
+## Result

-The short video shows the final result.
-First we create a new task and then set it to done.
+This short video shows the final result.
+We create a new task and then set it to done.

 ![image](/assets/2025-02-13/result.gif)